junxit/us-congress-bills-115/metadata.md

 - 2018-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 2 (Roll no. 295).(text: CR H5674-5690)
 - 2018-06-26 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-784, Part I.
 - 2018-06-26 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-784, Part I.
+- 2018-06-27 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 492.